mzazon/awesome-cloud-projects/aws/cdn-cloudfront-origin-access/cdn-cloudfront-origin-access.md

 This CloudFront CDN implementation showcases modern content delivery best practices that address the critical performance and security requirements of global applications.
 The Origin Access Control (OAC) feature represents a significant improvement over the legacy Origin Access Identity (OAI) approach, providing enhanced security through AWS Signature Version 4 authentication and support for all AWS regions including opt-in regions.

-The caching strategy implemented here uses multiple cache behaviors to optimize different content types.
+The caching strategy implemented here uses the CachingOptimized managed policy (ID: 658327ea-f89d-4fab-a63d-7e88639e58f6) which minimizes cache key values while enabling compression for optimal performance.
 Static assets like images, CSS, and JavaScript benefit from long-term caching at edge locations, reducing origin requests and improving load times.
-The cache policies leverage CloudFront's managed policies that automatically handle optimal cache-control headers and compression.
 This approach can reduce origin requests by up to 90% for static content, significantly lowering both latency and costs.

 Security integration through AWS WAF provides comprehensive protection against common web attacks and implements rate limiting to prevent abuse.
 The managed rule sets automatically update to protect against new threats, while custom rate limiting rules can be tuned based on your application's traffic patterns.
 The security headers policy ensures that all responses include modern security headers like HSTS, X-Frame-Options, and X-Content-Type-Options.